Millennium Dome: Financial and management problems

 The project was largely reported by the press to have been a failure.
 During 2000, the organisers repeatedly asked for, and received, more cash from the Millennium Commission, the Lottery body which supported it.
-Numerous changes at management and Board level, before and during the exhibition, had only limited, if any, results.
-Jennifer Page was sacked as chief executive of the New Millennium Experience Company just one month after the dome's opening.
-Press reports suggested that the then Prime Minister Tony Blair personally placed a high priority on making the Dome a success.
-But part of the problem was that the financial predictions were based on an unrealistically high forecast of visitor numbers at 12 million.
-During the 12 months it was open there were approximately 6.5 million visitors – significantly fewer than the approximately 10 million paying visitors that attended the Festival of Britain, which only ran from May to September.
+There were numerous changes at management and board level, before and during the exhibition; Jennifer Page was sacked as chief executive of the New Millennium Experience Company just one month after the dome's opening.
+The project came to be seen as closely aligned with Tony Blair's New Labour, making its success or failure politically important.
+Part of the problem was that the financial predictions were based on an unrealistically high forecast of visitor numbers at 12 million.
+During the first year that it was open there were approximately 6.5 million visitors – significantly fewer than the approximately 10 million paying visitors that attended the Festival of Britain, which only ran from May to September.
 Empire Exhibition, Scotland 1938, held in Glasgow, attracted more than 12 million visitors, being open May to October.
-Unlike the press, visitor feedback was extremely positive.
-It was the most popular tourist attraction in 2000.
-Second was the London Eye; third was Alton Towers, which had been first in 1999.
+Unlike the press, visitor feedback was positive; as of August 2000, 87% of visitors said they were satisfied with their visit.
+It was the most popular admission-paying tourist attraction in 2000, with almost twice as many visitors as the second most visited attraction, Alton Towers.

-According to the UK National Audit Office, the total cost of The Dome at the liquidation of the New Millennium Experience Company in 2002 was £789 million, of which £628 million was covered by National Lottery grants and £189 million through sales of tickets etc. A surplus of £25 million over costs meant that the full lottery grant was not required.
-However, the £603 million of lottery money was still £204 million in excess of the original estimate of £399 million required, due to the shortfall in visitor numbers.
+According to the UK National Audit Office, the cost of The Dome at the liquidation of the New Millennium Experience Company in 2002 was £789 million, of which £628 million was covered by National Lottery grants and £189 million through sales of tickets etc. A surplus of £25 million over costs meant that the full lottery grant was not required.
+The £603 million of lottery money was still £204 million in excess of the original estimate of £399 million required, due to the shortfall in visitor numbers.

-The aftermath
+Closure and sale of site

-The Dome was, however, still of interest to the press, the government's difficulties in selling it being the subject of much critical comment.
+The government's difficulties in selling the site became the subject of much critical comment.
 The amount spent on maintaining the closed building was also criticised.
 Shortly after it had closed, Lord Falconer reported that The Dome was costing over £1 million per month to maintain.

-Dispersal of exhibits

-Following closure of the Dome, some Zones were dismantled by the sponsoring organisations, but much of the content was auctioned.
+Following closure of the Dome, some Zones were dismantled by the sponsoring organisations, but much of the content was auctioned or donated to Disney World.
 This included a number of artworks specially commissioned from contemporary British artists.
-A piece by Gavin Turk was sold for far below his then auction price, though Turk stated that he did not think the piece had worked.
+A piece by Gavin Turk was sold for far below his auction price, though Turk stated that he did not think the piece had worked.
 The Timekeepers of the Millennium attraction was acquired by the Chessington World of Adventures theme park in Surrey.
 A unique record of the memorabilia and paraphernalia of the Millennium Experience is held by a private collector in the United States.
 Many of the fixtures and fittings were also purchased by Paul Scally, chairman of Gillingham F.C., for the club's stadium.